Tungstin/econsedlacek/content/xyz/research.md

 headless: true

 # Order that this section appears on the page.
-weight: 92
+weight: 91

-title: Publications in Refereed Journals
+title: Working Papers
 subtitle: ''

 content: